Generic Name: valerian (vah LEH ree un)

 Do not crush, chew, break, or open a valerian capsule.
 Swallow it whole.

-Call your doctor if your symptoms do not improve, or if they get worse while using valerian.
+Call your doctor if the condition you are treating with valerian does not improve, or if it gets worse while using this product.

 Store at room temperature away from moisture and heat.